ubco-cmps/data531/about/syllabus.md

 # Course Syllabus

-This is the official syllabus and course outline for DATA 530.
+This is the official syllabus and course outline for DATA 531.

-## DATA 530 (1) Computing Platforms for Data Science
+## DATA 531 (1) Computing Programming for Data Science

 The [UBCO calendar description](http://www.calendar.ubc.ca/okanagan/courses.cfm?code=DATA) of this course is:

+> Programming including decisions, loops, functions, and using data structures and libraries.
-> Introduction to software and tools for Data Science.
-Setup process.
-Credit will be granted for only one of DATA 301 or DATA 530.
+> Credit will be granted for only one of DATA 301 or DATA 531.
 > Restricted to students in the MDS program.

 ## Is this syllabus a contract?